-In his fifth decade with the Chicago Symphony Orchestra, David Sanders is the last remaining member of the cello section of the CSO's legendary Principal Cello Frank Miller.
+Appointed by Sir Georg Solti to the Chicago Symphony Orchestra in 1974, David Sanders was the last remaining member of the cello section led by the CSO’s legendary Principal Cello Frank Miller.
 Beginning in 1975, he was featured regularly on the CSO chamber music series, including 25 years with the Montagnana Trio, and was a soloist with his fellow CSO cellists in the 1989 subscription concert performances of Villa-Lobos’ Bachianas Brasilerias No. 1.
-Sanders was the founder and president for 19 years of the Chicago Cello Society, as well as the editor of its newsletter, The Cello Scroll.
-In the spring of 2008, he helped organize and performed in a concert the Cello Society presented of 20 solo works of David Popper, a concert which included five cellists from the CSO.
+Sanders was the founder and president for 19 years of the Chicago Cello Society as well as the editor of its newsletter, The Cello Scroll.
+In 2008, he helped organize and performed in a concert presented by the Cello Society of 20 solo works of David Popper, a concert that featured five cellists from the CSO.
 In 2010, he organized and performed in a concert of Beethoven’s five sonatas for cello and piano as part of the CSO chamber music series.

-Sanders began playing cello at the age of 12 and started taking lessons at the age of 14 in high school in Miami, Florida.
-He made his solo debut less than two years later with the Miami Symphonic Society Orchestra.
+He began playing cello at the age of 12 and started taking lessons at the age of 14 in high school in Miami, Florida.
+Sanders made his solo debut less than two years later with the Miami Symphonic Society Orchestra.
 He was a scholarship student at the University of Miami and Florida State University summer orchestra festivals, Eastern Music Festival and London Symphony Institute.